kisanms/Live_Tracker/README.md

 - **Jan 21**
   - update the change emplocnoti now with proper distance interval and battery efficient
 - **Jan 22**
   - employee can update it's profile now
+-**Jan 23**
+  -Admin can see the interval loc of both empl and manager

 ## 🎉 Features Implementation